MMary13/MMary13/README.md

 - 👋 Hi, I’m @MMary13
-- 👀 I’m interested in web development and help you make happen your project 😉
+- 👀 I’m interested in web development and Java development 😉
-- 🌱 I’m currently web developer in freelance
+- 🌱 I’m currently Java developer apprentice in Amexio Group
 - 💞️ I’m looking to collaborate on various web projects (back or front)
 - 🧘‍♀️ I am caring, dynamic and responsible, easy to work with 👌
 - 📫 How to reach me https://www.linkedin.com/in/marie-mich%C3%A9e-969733114/ or https://mariemichee-webdeveloper.fr